Welcome to Year 6

 Follow us on Twitter - @Y6StJamesNN5

-Our Year 6 teaching team is Miss Nurcombe, Mrs Wells, Mrs Brown, Mrs Strong, Mrs Ahmed and Miss Nicholls.
+Our Year 6 teaching team is Miss Nurcombe, Mrs Wells, Mrs Brown, Mrs Strong, Mrs Brittain, Miss Fuller and Miss Nicholls.

 Long Term Map and Termly Plans

 Year 6 is a key moment in your child’s life; they will develop more independence, a huge amount of resilience and, most importantly, they should become very aware of who they are as both learners and as young adults.